 - lower legs

 Flat feet can also cause an uneven distribution of body weight.
 This may result in shoes wearing down unevenly or more quickly than usual, especially on one side, which can lead to further injuries.
+People may have difficulty walking or running evenly.

 - genetic factors, as flat feet can pass from parents to children in the genes